 9. Set up convenient online registration and tuition

 Enrollment must be easy if you want to recruit students.
-Studio Director's unique software can help you automate and streamline these key administrative tasks.
-It provides additional value to your customers by allowing you to:
+The Studio Director’s unique software can help you automate and streamline these key administrative tasks.
+It provides added value to your customers by allowing you to: